Report an accessibility problem

 Program description

-All New College psychology programs have a quantitative research focus, equipping students with skills in critical thinking, statistical analysis and academic writing.
-The Bachelor of Science degree differs from the BA degree in that it requires additional lab science coursework and advanced statistical training, both of which are increasingly important for destinations in research or clinical practice.
-The BA degree allows for exposure to a wider breadth of psychological and related topics through additional elective coursework.
+All New College psychology programs have a quantitative research focus, equipping you with skills in critical thinking, statistical analysis and academic writing.
+The Bachelor of Science differs from the BA in that it requires additional lab science coursework and advanced statistical training, both of which are increasingly important for destinations in research or clinical practice.
+The BA allows for exposure to a wider breadth of psychological and related topics through additional elective coursework.
 Both pathways provide a strong foundation for future graduate studies.

 At a glance